bags06/Secure-AWS-VPC-Project/README.md

 # 🔐 Secure AWS VPC Architecture

 In this project I  build a **secure Virtual Private Cloud (VPC)** on AWS using only **free-tier resources**.
 The architecture includes **segmented public and private subnets**, strict access controls using **Security Groups and Network ACLs (NACLs)**.
-For enhanced security monitoring, I walso enabled AWS GuardDuty for threat detection and set up CloudWatch to monitor EC2 instance metrics and logs.
+For enhanced security monitoring, I also enabled AWS GuardDuty for threat detection and set up CloudWatch to monitor EC2 instance metrics and logs.
 These services help detect unusual behavior and maintain visibility into the environment.

 ---